 This can be done by the user, or in some cases by a service provider (not shown on the diagram).
 The use of a 3rd party may be driven by legal requirements.
 For example, maintaining gas appliances in the UK must be performed by a licensed CORGI provider.
 Or perhaps the goods is too large or challenging for the user to maintain – office space for example.

 The next loop outwards relates to reusing or redistributing goods.
-There has long been a market for this loop from hand-me-downs within families through newspaper classified adds and on to Craigslists etc.
+There has long been a market for this loop from hand-me-downs within families through newspaper classified ads and on to Craigslists etc.

 But we also see extensions into new areas such as reducing food wastage by redistribution.
 Karma allows restaurants, cafes, bakers, grocery stores to quickly and easily sell food items that would otherwise go to waste.